chinapedia/wikipedia.abstract.en/Page/Mali.md

 Geography

-Satellite image of Mali Koppen-Geiger_Map_MLI_present.svg Hand_der_Fatima.jpg|thumb]] Mali is a landlocked country in West Africa, located southwest of Algeria.
+|thumb]] Mali is a landlocked country in West Africa, located southwest of Algeria.
 It lies between latitudes 10° and 25°N, and longitudes 13°W and 5°E. Mali borders Algeria to the north-northeast, Niger to the east, Burkina Faso and Ivory Coast to the south, Guinea to the southwest, and Senegal and Mauritania to the west.

 At , Mali is the world's 24th-largest country and is comparable in size to South Africa or Angola.
 Most of the country lies in the southern Sahara Desert, which produces an extremely hot, dust-laden Sudanian savanna zone.[77]
 Mali is mostly flat, rising to rolling northern plains covered by sand.
 The Adrar des Ifoghas massif lies in the northeast.